 The Festival of Tartans has been growing substantially, and after five decades of success, it is as strong as ever!
 This celebration owes its success to the devoted community effort of New Glasgow and Pictou County.

 Whether you are a native of Nova Scotia or a visitor from afar, you are sure to appreciate the different Scottish festivities that we have in store for you each year.
 Our program is growing in activities that people can enjoy regardless of ancestral background.
-This Scottish celebration now includes festivities such as a Kilted Golf Tournament, a Garden Party at Glen Haven Manor, entertainment in downtown New Glasgow and the Concert Under The Stars.
-The famous Scottish dish, haggis (chieftain o' the puddin' race) with neeps and tatties is a lunch to look forward to, for those with a taste for adventure!
+This Scottish celebration now includes festivities such as a Kilted Golf Tournament, a Garden Party at Glen Haven Manor, a vintage car show in downtown New Glasgow, and an outdoor Fiddle concert in Rotary Park.
 Enjoy the Highland Dancing competition, the pipes and drums and marvel at the strong guys performing the heavy events, including tossing the caber.